5 mins read

 • Prefer non-vegetarian food that is baked, grilled or sautéed instead of fried.

-• Dry fruits, as they contain essential oils required for the body.
+• Dry fruits contain essential oils that the body requires.

-• Liquorice Root: Licorice root may help reduce the symptoms of gastroesophageal reflux disease (GERD).
-For e.g., such as acid reflux (also known as heartburn).
+2. Liquorice Root: Licorice root may help reduce the symptoms of gastroesophageal reflux disease (GERD), such as acid reflux (also known as heartburn).

-• Chia Seeds: Adding chia seeds to your water help heal your corroded gut.
+6. Chia Seeds: Adding chia seeds to your water helps heal your corroded gut.
 Chia seeds, flax seeds and almonds also help strengthen the LES.

-And did you know that daily Yoga can help control acid reflux or GERD?
+Did you know that daily Yoga can help you control acid reflux or GERD?

-By stimulating the functioning of the digestive system and strengthening the muscles holding the gut, Yoga can work wonders for GERD patients.
+• Yoga can be very beneficial for GERD patients by stimulating the functioning of the digestive system and strengthening the muscles holding the gut.

-Stress is known to increase acid secretion in the stomach, so by keeping stress at bay through regular Yoga practice, you can reduce your risk of experiencing GERD symptoms.
+• Stress is known to increase stomach acid secretion and is one of the major triggers of acid reflux.
+By keeping stress at bay through regular Yoga practice, you can reduce your risk of experiencing GERD symptoms.

 Some of the helpful asanas to avoid GERD are;